The Long War, Part Seven / the Battle of Tura, 1594

 György (IV.)
 Zrínyi, the grandson of Miklós Zrínyi, the Hero of Szigetvár, was there in the army with his troops.

 It was recorded about him that he had a duel with the Serbian Pasha called Szokolovics Hassan whom he injured with his saber and then, he thrust him.
-He would have killed him but the Pasha’s valiant soldier interfered into the fight.
+He would have killed him but the Pasha’s valiant soldier interfered in the fight.
 The Turk soldier’s horse pushed Zrínyi aside and thus he could help the heavily wounded Pasha.
 Although Zrínyi fell to the ground, he did not get hurt but this time was enough for Hassan’s soldiers to get him out of the peril.
 You can read about similar duels here:

 The Battle of Tura, 1 May 1594, and the further success of the Christian army during the spring

-The castles of Nógrád County of Royal Hungary had come into Christian hands again by the end of 1593, except the center of the County, Nógrád, that was still in Ottoman possession.
-Nógrád castle was located on a strategic place towards the northern Mining Cities.
+The castles of Nógrád County of Royal Hungary had come into Christian hands again by the end of 1593, except the center of the County, Nógrád, which was still in Ottoman possession.
+Nógrád castle was located in a strategic place towards the northern Mining Cities.
 Archduke Matthias was leading the debate of the Military Council at Győr during the first part of 1594.
-General Ferdinand Hardegg suggested him to retake Veszprém castle and Palota castle which had been seized by the Turks just the previous year.
+General Ferdinand Hardegg suggested he to retake Veszprém castle and Palota castle which had been seized by the Turks just the previous year.
 Yet, Pálffy proposed the taking of Nógrád castle.
 Finally, the Archduke has taken Pálffy`s advice and appointed Pálffy as his Vice-Chief Commander.
 In fact, Pálffy Miklós became the main commander of the Christian army.